Elasfari/Pygame-Pathfinding-Visualization/README.md

 ## Personalization

 You hold the power to craft unique maps by tweaking the `matrix` variable in the code.
 The `matrix` functions as a 2D array where `0` signifies open cells, while `1` symbolizes formidable obstacles.
 Unleash your creativity and craft diverse terrains to test the pathfinding capabilities.

-## Credits

-This remarkable code creation is attributed to [Your Name].

-For inquiries or assistance, do not hesitate to reach out via [Your Email].

-Embark on a captivating journey through the realm of pathfinding within a mesmerizing grid-based world, all brought to life with the magic of Pygame!